MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/tn014-custom-controls.md

     // insert code to delete an item from this list box
     ```

-- Kendi kendine çizmek birleşik giriş kutuları için:
+- Kendinden çizimli Birleşik giriş kutuları için:

     ```cpp
     CComboBox:MeasureItem(LPMEASUREITEMSTRUCT);